 Many printed compilations of spectra and related reference sources (handbooks, encyclopedias, etc.) are available in the library collection.
-This bibliography guide is available here as a PDF document.
-It covers general sources, IR, NMR, mass, UV-VIS, Raman, and other types of spectra.
+This bibliography of selected sources, available here as a PDF document, covers general sources, IR, NMR, mass, UV-VIS, Raman, and other types of spectra.

 Note: Many of the spectra in these collections are now available for free lookup in BioRad's Spectrabase tool, searchable by CAS RN, InChi, or name, but not by sub/structure, peaks, or MF.

 The Sadtler Standard Spectra comprised one of the largest cumulations of published chemical spectra.
 Compounds represented in these sets are almost exclusively organic.
 All ceased print publication after 1996.